-I really enjoy repairing and building instruments of the violin-family (violin, viola, cello, and double bass…with five-string fiddles as a later addition.)
-I find it therapeutic and satisfying.
-Seeing the beauty of the wood itself, and seeing it transformed from a raw chunk of wood to a beautiful instrument which may last for centuries (some have, for sure,) is a real joy to me.
+Lutherie is therapeutic and very satisfying.
+One sees the beauty of the wood itself, to begin with, and then sees it transformed from a raw chunk of wood to a beautiful instrument.
+That instrument may last for centuries (some have, for sure.)
+The whole experience is a real joy to me.

 I have a large “stash” of domestic wood: heavily flamed Big Leaf maple, which I obtained when a fellow gave me an entire log, some years ago.
+(See the story here.)
 For my orchestral instruments, I purchase European maple and spruce, as that is the preferred (and expected) combination for traditional violins.
 But there is more flexibility on violas and cellos, and, especially, on double basses, as tradition is a little more forgiving on the larger instruments.

 I have had to come up with my own design changes, as very few luthiers have taken the plunge into acoustic five-string territory; so I have to use what I know of acoustics, and stress, and try to apply it to the new instrument.
 The results have been very satisfying.
-I get a good C-string sound on a violin-sized instrument, and a good E-string on the same instrument.
+I get a good, clear, powerful C-string sound on a violin-sized instrument, and a good E-string on the same instrument.

 I have continued to do repairs, as the need arises.
 I’ve done every sort of repair imaginable, except re-arching.
 The “restorations” I have done have turned out well, but when I see the work of fellows who can restore an instrument which has been run over by a car, I just shake my head: I know my limitations.
 However, I have gotten good results, in virtually all cases; partly because I try to treat each instrument I repair as if it is a priceless heirloom.
 You see, to the owner, that is exactly what it is: irreplacable.